Use the Metadata API to explore the Spotify music catalog and retrieved track, album and artist data.

-In order to make the Web API snappy and open for everyone to use, rate limiting rules apply.
+To make the Metadata API snappy and open for everyone to use, rate limiting rules apply.
 If you make too many requests too fast, you’ll start getting 403 Forbidden responses.
 When rate limiting has kicked in, you’ll have to wait 10 seconds before making more requests.

 The rate limit is currently 10 request per second per ip.
 This may change.